 Brix is the measurement of soluble solids in a liquid.
 The brix scale is 1 through 100.
 A soluble solid is any ingredient that goes into solution and maintains its structure.
 Example: If you put sugar into boiling water it will clarify and you will no longer be able to see it with the naked eye.
 If you continue to boil the water, eventually you will see the sugar crystals start to form again as evaporation removes the water.
 So sugar is a soluble solid as well as pectin, acid, and natural sugars in fruit and juices.

 The brix parameter for HM pectins is 59% to 66% of your total batch weight as soluble solids (59 to 66 brix), with 65% producing the optimum gel strength.
-To legally call a product a jam, jelly, or preserve, it cannot contain less than 60% soluble solids (60 brix).
+Additionally, The US Food and Drug Administration (FDA) defines a jam, jelly, marmalade or preserve as containing 65% Soluble Solids (65 Brix).

 PH is the measurement of the acid content.
 The pH scale is 1 to 13; 1 being acidic, and 13 being basic.
 The pH parameter for HM pectins is between 2.9 and 3.3, with 3.2 being optimum.